 Rock Climbing at Cuyuja Ecuador

-I would argue the this is Ecuador’s best sport climbing, it is most certainly the best within a few hours of Quito.
+I would argue that this is Ecuador’s best sport climbing, it is most certainly the best within a few hours of Quito.
 This is my favorite pick from the list.
 Though the entire area only has about 100 routes, by Ecuadorian standards this is huge, and it is one of the largest climbing areas by number of routes in the country.

 Alex Honnold even visited Cuyuja a few years ago during a trip to South America where he put up the line aptly named “Honnold’s Sick Linkup (7c+)”.